schneider-san/Zaibatsu/README.md

 This project addresses the following constraints;

 #### 1. Impractical system of tracking in multi-targeted phishing campaigns
 Although `Modlishka` provides a tracking system for its phished users, this is only practical in spear phishing campaigns and greatly impractical in multi-targeted phishing campaigns.
 Phishing multiple targets with the same link and containing the same tracking_param value can cause modlishka to overwrite grabbed credentials and cookies with the newest stolen values.
-Of course, one can setup a go-between to append auto-generated tracking_param values to the url; but this can increase the time to success of a phishing campaign.
-This can present an unpleasant-boil-on-buttocks for `script kiddies` and an avoidable routine for actors in the `"spray and pray" sector.`
+Of course, one can setup a go-between to append auto-generated tracking_param values to the url; but this can increase the time to success of a phishing campaign, an unpleasant-boil-on-buttocks for `script kiddies` and an avoidable routine for actors in the `"spray and pray" sector.`
     #### ~> Improvision ~> Modlishka now autogenerates a unique tracking param for an arbitrary number of victims, only and only if the tracking_param key was included in the accessed link.

 #### 2. Short Internet Lifespan